Home News Bio Music Concerts Shop Contact MySpace Movies Media Photos Videos

 D-SIDE

-Des albums tels que "Isolement" ou "Ahara" nous ont permis de nous familiariser avec le pianiste Christophe Terrettaz et son --uvre de soliste au sein de Ozymandias.
+Des albums tels que "Isolement" ou "Ahara" nous ont permis de nous familiariser avec le pianiste Christophe Terrettaz et son oeuvre de soliste au sein de Ozymandias.
 On le savait inspiré par les poètes romantiques anglais et on découvre, avec Karnak, fasciné par l'Egypte Antique.
-Ce nouvel opus, entièrement composé au piano, nous projette au c--ur des fascinants vestiges du célèbre temple égyptien, chaque morceau reflétant l'atmosphère d 'une salle particulière de l'édifice.
+Ce nouvel opus, entièrement composé au piano, nous projette au coeur des fascinants vestiges du célèbre temple égyptien, chaque morceau reflétant l'atmosphère d 'une salle particulière de l'édifice.
 Ainsi, cheminons-nous à travers "L' Allée des Sphinx", pour rejoindre la "Chapelle d'Osiris" et le "Sanctuaire d 'Amon".
 Une superbe échappée mélodique d'un autre temps.

 Yannick Blay